 McGinnis called the pain “debilitating” during her testimony.
 “It hurts so much I can’t cry…My body is always in fight or flight mode,” she said.

 An attorney that represented the couple said, “They rushed this product to market, and I think the jury was repulsed by that.
-I think this jury sent a message: Change what you’re doing, because there are consequences.”
+I think this jury sent a message: Change what you’re doing because there are consequences.”

-Bard’s attorney argued that McGinnis’ problems may be the result of a faulty technique on the part of her surgeon.
+Bard’s attorney argued that McGinnis’ problems might be the result of a faulty technique on the part of her surgeon.
 The company’s attorney also suggested that many of the issues McGinnis experienced may be the result of medical issues she had before the implant.